The name of this organization shall be Physics Student Union, abbreviated PhySU.

 Engage the first year members in the physics community, informing them of PhySU events and other relevant events/opportunities

-Organize first year study sessions at least once per semester
+Organize first year study sessions for their respective course at least once per semester

 Facilitate event programming that are relevant for first years, such as lab tours and research information sessions in conjunction with VP Academic Affairs.